gmlarumbe/verilog-ext/README.md

 ### Hierarchy display ###

-Right now hierarchy is shown by using `outline-minor-mode` and `outshine`.
-However, another alternatives such as `hierarchy` and `treemacs` could be better options.
+Right now hierarchy is shown via `outline-minor-mode` and `outshine`.
+Other alternatives such as builtin `hierarchy` or `treemacs` could offer better results.